nancyalaswad90/Become-a-Data-Analyst/Access_notebook.md

 2. I delete column x

-Begin descripe each steps I made when creating the report
+Begin descripe each steps I made when creating the report and insert the workflow screenshots by using **Screensht** as in image below